Alhxor/round-timer-k/README.md

-# round-timer-k
+# Round Timer
-Round Timer in Kotlin
+An android application written in Kotlin.

 5 timers with predefined durations:
 * 00:30